-29.7 Pharmacy and Therapeutics Committee
+31.7-29.7 Pharmacy and Therapeutics Committee

 The Contractor may continue to utilize a Pharmacy and Therapeutics (P&T) committee that includes at least one (1) Kentucky licensed physician and one (1) Kentucky licensed pharmacist who currently provides services to Kentucky Medicaid recipients.
-The P&T Committee shall meet at least quarterly and make recommendations to the Department or changes to the PDL.
+The P&T Committee shall meet at least quarterly and make recommendations to the Contractor Department for changes to the PDL.
 If the Contractor utilizes a P&T Committee, the Contractor is encouraged to maintain Enrollee representation.

-29.8 Pharmacy Claims Payment Administration
+31.8 29.8 Pharmacy Claims Payment Administration